 Ski Holidays in Cortina d'Ampezzzo, Italy

-Cortina d'Ampezzo, known as the Queen of the Dolomites is the premier Italian ski resort.
+Cortina d'Ampezzo, known as the Queen of the Dolomites and the Mecca of the Italian clebrity is the premier Italian ski resort.
 It sits in the same exclusivity bracket as Courchevel 1850, Gstaad, Zermatt, St Moritz and Lech/Zurs.
 This is where affluent Italians head and is the location of many a second home.
 There is some of the most awesome scenery anywhere in the ski world, with great ambience in a classically Italian context, with shops, cafés, restaurants and hotels to rival the very best.
 Cortina is also a genuinely pretty town, with lots of activities for non-skiers.
-This is a very different style of resort than most of the Dolomites that are heavily influenced by their previous owners, the Austrians.
+This is a very different style of resort than most of the Dolomites that are heavily influenced by their previous owners, the Austrian/Hungarians.
 Cortina is pure Italian style.
-Most Italians don't even go there to ski.
+Many Italians don't even go there to ski.
 It is a place to parade, shop, and most importantly to lunch.
 Lunch here is a serious event and the slopes are empty after 2pm.
-There are superb, well-groomed pistes for beginners and intermediates to enjoy on their ski holidays in Cortina, slopes are guaranteed to be perfectly groomed, 90% of them with snow making facilities.
-The local skiing for those on ski holidays in Cortina is extensive and varied with other resorts such as S.Cassiano and Corvara in the Dolomiti Superski area easily reached in 30 minutes from the Falzarego pass.
-Most guests will take a day out to do the Sella Ronda route either clockwise or anti-clockwise.
-It is easier and cruisier going Clockwise but good skiers should opt to go anti-clockwise for a few more challenges and greater views.
+Many of the Mountain restaurants can be reached by road so the fur coat brigade get there early and while away the day sunbathing and cruising their phones.
+If you want to eat outside on a sunny day I recommend getting your spot by 11.45am.